Alltagsküche

 - 7

-Rinse and drain the kidney beans, then fold them into the chilli.
+Rinse the kidney beans under cold water, drain them well and fold them into the chilli.

 - 8